-27th May, Online at University College London
+27th May, Hosted virtually by University College London

 A panel spearheaded by Jakob Stougaard-Nielson looking at eugenics' legacies and impact upon the Sami and Tornedalian community.

-15th-16th July.
+15th June.
 Hosted virtually by University of Saskatchewan.

 A virtual Canadian reflection bringing together scholars across Canada and spearheaded by Erika Dyck looking at addressing the legacies of eugenics within a Canadian context.